alexlawrence/mmd/README.md

 ###Features

-mmd is a minimal approach to be able to use the AMD syntax without the acutal script loading and loader plugins.
+mmd is a minimal approach to be able to use the AMD syntax without the actual script loading and loader plugins.
 It is is similar to [almond](https://github.com/jrburke/almond) but comes at a size of 143 characters (3 characters more than a tweet, damn).
 All modules and require() calls must be ordered correctly so every dependency is already defined when requiring it.